Research-stream Program Milestones

 All research-stream students must have an identified supervisor and supervisory committee as early as practicable in their program.
 Both student and supervisor should be involved in the selection and approval of supervisory committee members, the thesis project to be undertaken, and coursework required to support the proposed project.

 The supervisory committees should be established no later than by the end of year one.
 Together, the supervisory committee and student should jointly work toward successful completion of the thesis and student degree requirements by adopting best practices from the Supervision Guidelines outlined by the School of Graduate Studies.

 The students are also expected to schedule a meeting with the supervisory committee on a yearly basis to discuss their progress.

 Milestone 3: PhD Qualifying Exam

 Doctoral students are required to conduct a qualifying exam to ensure that they possess the knowledge, skills, and abilities required to successfully complete the PhD program.
 The PhD qualifying exam may also serve as the bypass exam for students from the MASc program who wish to transfer to the PhD program.
 It is recommended that the qualifying exam be held by the twelfth month, but it must be completed by the fourteenth month of study at the latest.
 Successful completion of the qualifying exam is a condition of continued program registration.
-Thus, it is recommended that students hold a supervisory committee meeting three months before the exam date to receive guidance on preparation, procedures, and expected outcomes of the qualifying exam.
+Thus, it is recommended (albeit optional) that students hold a supervisory committee meeting three months before the exam date to receive guidance on preparation, procedures, and expected outcomes of the qualifying exam.